practicalli/clojure/testing/test-runners/kaocha-test-runner.md

-# Kaocha
+# Kaocha Test Runner from LambdaIsland
-Kaocha (cow-cha) is test runner taking a tool agnostic approch, therefore there is a little bit of configuration to get started.
+[lambdaisland/kaocha](https://github.com/lambdaisland/kaocha) (cow-cha) is test runner taking a tool agnostic approch, therefore there is a little bit of configuration to get started.

 ## deps project alias for Kaocha